Dongzhi Festival

 The origins of this festival can be traced back to the yin and yang philosophy of balance and harmony in the cosmos.
 After this celebration, it is believed that days will have longer daylight hours and therefore create an increase in positive energy flowing in.
 The philosophical significance of this is symbolized by the I Ching hexagram fu (復, "Returning").
+Also, many people think it is the day with the shortest daylight, and longest night.